victorkosmo/alabuga.tma/docs/api.md

 ## Overview

 Our Express backend follows a **strict response envelope pattern**.
 All API responses are wrapped in a standardized JSON structure.
-The frontend `fetch.js` automatically handles this pattern, but developers must understand the structure to properly consume responses.
+The frontend `apiService.jss` automatically handles this pattern, but developers must understand the structure to properly consume responses.

 ## Standard Response Envelope